joeypiccola/node_certificate_mgmt/README.md

 - `node_certificate_mgmt::node_pdb_deactivate`

 ## Usage
-In the spirit of automation, below are some examples for calling the `node_certificate_mgmt` tasks via the `orchestrator` API.
+These tasks can be called via the Puppet web interface.
+However, in the spirit of automation, below are some examples for calling the `node_certificate_mgmt` tasks via the `orchestrator` API, specifically the task `node_certificate_mgmt::node_ca_status` to view the status of a recently deployed node with an unsigned certificate.

 ### PowerShell
 Two API calls, one to execute the task and another to retrieve the results.